mogs7/Front-End-Mentor-Time-Tracking-Dashboard/README.md

 ### What I learned

-- I've learnt how to work with JSON files though I don't think the way I worked with it was suitable or a good practice.
+- I've learnt how to work with JSON files though I don't think the way I worked with it was suitable or good practice.

 ### Continued development